sjjsy/neronet/doc/notes_on_meetings.md

     - We want to get grade 5+.
     - We want to get an awesome reference (GitHub repo) that we can market on our future job applications.
-    - We want our tool to server people in such a way that a community of users develops around it and continues it's development.
+    - We want our tool to serve people in such a way that a community of users develops around it and continues it's development.
 We want to launch a successful open source project, which we can speak proudly of even years from now.